 The streams flow from north to south draining to the River Avon.
-The banks of Gog Brook to the west of the site are generally steep with the eastern bank dominated by dense trees and shrub.
+The banks of Gog brook are generally steep with the eastern bank dominated by dense trees and shrub.
 The western boundary to Gog Brook is open in places adjacent to agricultural land.
-Whilst Saltisford Brook to the east is shorter in length, its banks also comprise mature trees and shrubs and includes a flood alleviation area before being culverted under Friars Street/ Hampton Road.
+Whilst Saltisford Brook is smaller, its banks also comprise mature trees and shrubs and includes a flood alleviation area before being culverted under Friars Street/ Hampton Road.

 The landform of St Mary's Lands is variable with several remnants of ridge and furrow particularly within the Northern Enclosure.
-The topography varies from a high point in the north and east of 65.8m AOD to 49.7m AOD at the southern end rising and falling across the common and falling towards the adjacent brooks to the east and west The small hill, or low knoll to the north east of Lammas Field rises to just over 60m AOD.
+The topography varies from a high point in the north and east of 65.8m AOD to 49.7m AOD at the southern end rising and falling across the common and falling towards the adjacent brooks to the east and west.
+The small hill, or low knoll to the north east of Lammas Field rises to just over 60m AOD.
 The underlying geology of the site consists of non-calcareous Keuper Marl and associated clays.